simonscmap/cmapdatapipeline/docs/data_ingestion/gallery_examples/user_submitted_dataset_walkthrough.rst

 This dataset was an early submitted dataset and has recently been revised to being it up to line with the current CMAP data submission guidelines.
 Because this dataset already exists in the database, we must first remove the old version.

-To do this, we can use some of the functionallity in cmapdata/ingest/metadata.py
+To do this, we can use some of the functionality in cmapdata/ingest/metadata.py

 By calling this function **deleteCatalogTables(tableName, server)**, we can remove any metadata and data tables from a given server.